 Through Avid, Keagan has the chance to help hundreds of other outdoor enthusiasts find awesome jobs and start new adventures.
 He feels like that is a pretty worthwhile way to spend his time.

 Pronouns: She/Her/Hers.
 Heidi was born and raised in sunny Colorado and grew up in the Evergreen/Conifer area surrounded by the wilderness which initially sparked her love for the environment and adventure.
 Heidi graduated from the University of Colorado – Denver with a Bachelors Degree in Geography and Earth Sciences that continued her passion.
 Her love for the outdoors and desire to connect younger generations with their environment brought her to apply to be a Day Camp Instructor in 2017 at the Highlands Ranch and Greenwood Village Day Camps.
-Heidi joined the Customer Experience Team in 2018 and now splits her time with both the Customer Experience and Marketing Teams.
+Heidi joined the team in 2018 and now splits her time with both the Customer Support and Marketing Teams.
 Skiing since the age of two, Heidi dedicates her winter weekends to coaching ski racing kids in the Winter Park Competition Center.
 In her free time, Heidi likes to SUP, hike, listen to podcasts, travel and spend time in the mountains with family and friends and always ready for a new adventure.

 Pronouns: He/Him/His.
 Robb was born and raised in the Pacific Northwest and has had a love for the outdoors his entire life.
 After being transferred by MicroSoft to Colorado in 2000 he has rearranged his career to better suit his active lifestyle, teaching snowboard lessons in the winter months and working for Open Space during the summer months before joining Avid4 Adventure in 2008.
 In his free time, Robb has seized the opportunity to pursue his passion for Mountain biking, Hiking, Fishing, Rock Climbing, snowboarding or most anything else you could think to do in the mountains. ’With all of the beautiful days Colorado has to offer I can’t sit still for a moment’.